-The title track from one of the biggest-selling albums in history, it’s safe to say that pretty much everyone knows (and loves) Back In Black by AC/DC.
-Even if you don’t think you know it, you know it.
+It’s safe to say that pretty much everyone on the planet knows (and loves) the song Back In Black by AC/DC.
+Even if you don’t think you know it, you do.
 It stands alongside a handful of other roaring ‘80s rock tracks as guaranteed chaos when played at your local rock club, because that’s what AC/DC do best.
 You want a riff?
 They can give you a riff.
 And Back In Black is the riffiest of the lot.

 If you need a little convincing, though, here’s the story behind that riff.

 There are rock songs that appeal to metal fans.
 And there are metal songs that appeal to rock fans.
 Then there is Back In Black – a rock and metal song that appeals to everybody, from dads to dudes, to little old ladies beating noisy kids over the heads with their sticks – and it all hangs on that monumental, no-nonsense, three-chord monster of a riff.

 Some say it has even been known to raise the dead.
 Or, as that lifelong AC/DC aficionado Slash once said: “Man, Back In Black would make a dead man come!”

 Seriously though, have you heard that motherfucker?
 That monumental, tank-like riff booming like a giant robot lumbering towards you across a dark, lightning-forked horizon.
 That voice, like Godzilla gargling with rusty nails.
 Those drums, like hammers pounding into your frontal lobe.
 Case closed, right?
 And yet it so nearly didn’t happen.

 Conceived before the rest of the album that was eventually named after it, Back In Black was what happened when AC/DC auditioned new singer Brian Johnson, the man who would replace the recently-deceased Bon Scott.